Learn how to use the virtual assistant Siri to help you get things done on your iPad.

 Siri will make shortcut suggestions on the lock screen and within apps based on how you use each app.
 For example, if you use the same app every morning when you wake up, Siri will collect this information and start suggesting that app on the lock screen every morning for easy access.
 To enable or disable Siri Suggestions on the Lock Screen or in-app suggestions, from the Siri & Search screen, scroll to and select the desired app then select the desired switch to turn features on or off as desired.

-Note: To create more advanced shortcuts that have your device react to changes in conditions, select Automation then follow the prompts to complete setup.
+Note: To create more advanced shortcuts that have your device react to changes in conditions, select the Sidebar icon > Automation > New Automation then follow the prompts to complete setup.

 3. Select the desired app or suggestion, then follow the prompts to complete shortcut setup.

-Note: For more information about creating simple or complex shortcuts, visit Use the Shortcuts app on your iPhone or iPad.
+Note: For more information about creating simple or complex shortcuts, visit the Shortcuts User Guide.

 When you can't reach your phone, you can have Siri read your messages to you through your AirPods or Powerbeats Pro.
 To enable automatic message announcements through Siri when your AirPods are connected, from the Settings app, select Notifications > Announce Messages with Siri > Announce Messages with Siri switch to place it in the ON position.